ShadabMir/ShadabMir/README.md

 - 👋 Hi, I’m @ShadabMir
 - 👀 I’m interested in ...
-Deep learning models
+Computer vision and Robot navigation (SLAM)
 - 🌱 I’m currently learning ...
-Convolutional Neural Networks
+ROS (Robot Operating System),ArduPilot and TensorFlow
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...